-- If you’ve left a previous employer where you had a 401(k) there is a good chance you can roll the account over to a self directed IRA.
+- If you’ve left a previous employer where you had a 401(k) there is a good chance you can roll the account over to a self-directed IRA.
 It may be trickier if you still work for that employer but the older you are the better your chances.
-If you’re self employed you will have no problem.
+If your self employed you will have no problem.

 - The stock market is a fool’s game.
 Real estate is a great, stable investment.

-- You may run into issues at tax time trying to find a CPA that will do your taxes but if you have a IRA, your custodian will take care of it.
+- You may run into issues at tax time trying to find a CPA that will do your taxes but if you have an IRA, your custodian will take care of it.